strongbrewio/strongbrewio.github.io/_posts/2018-10-16-safe-http-calls-with-rxjs.md

 )
 ```

+Ps: I'm not trying to say that this is the best idea to catch errors.
+I'm just showing you around some basics.

 Do note that the `catchError` operator is applied to the result observable that `fetchData()` returns, and not added as the second operator of the first pipe.
 From the moment an observable receives an error, it will die...
 That's why it's important to catch the error on the inner observable.

 ## retryWhen

 Ok, great!
-The application won't break anymore, but what happens when the user is sitting on the train searching for awesome results, and he drives through a tunnel.
-The connection is gone for a few seconds and the user remains result-less.
+The application won't break anymore, but now imagine the following scenario: Our user is sitting in the train and drives through a tunnel.
+The connection is gone for a few seconds and the user won't get results.

 We could fix that by telling RxJS to retry a few times